qidi-community/Plus4-Wiki/content/BeaconH/stew675/README.md

 #    {% endif %}
 ```

-- Comment out, or delete, the gcode in the `Z_VIBRATE` macro like so:
+- Comment out, or delete, the gcode in the `Z_VIBRATE` macro like so.
+Be sure to leave the macro still defined, just empty of all active gcode

 ```
 [gcode_macro Z_VIBRATE]